Performance Targets and Indicators

 Information regarding the TAM performance targets can be found below:

 Highway Safety Improvement Program (HSIP) Performance Targets

-The Commission worked with WisDOT staff to establish HSIP performance targets for the Sheboygan Metropolitan Planning Area.
-A considerable amount of effort went into examination of crash data within the metropolitan planning area in 2017 in order to determine where the area stood in comparison with statewide averages.
-Since all five targets being established were below statewide averages applied to the vehicle miles traveled (VMT) of the metropolitan planning area (as five year averages over the period from 2012 through 2016), the MPO decided to support the state targets as opposed to setting independent targets.
+The Commission worked with WisDOT staff to update HSIP performance targets for the Sheboygan Metropolitan Planning Area.
+Some effort went into examination of crash data within the metropolitan planning area in 2018 in order to determine where the area stood in comparison with statewide averages.
+Since all five targets being established were below statewide averages applied to the vehicle miles traveled (VMT) of the metropolitan planning area (as five year averages over the period from 2013 through 2017), the MPO decided to support the state targets as opposed to setting independent targets.
 Targets are required in the following areas: average annual fatalities; the average annual fatality rate; average annual serious injuries; the average annual serious injury rate; and average annual non-motorized fatalities and serious injuries.
 Rates are determined per 100 million VMT.
-Targets were set for 2018, and at the statewide level include 2 percent reductions in average annual fatalities and the average annual fatality rate, as well as 5 percent reductions in average annual serious injuries, the average annual serious injury rate, and in average annual non-motorized fatalities and serious injuries.
-The Sheboygan MPO Technical and Policy Advisory Committees recommended approval of supporting WisDOT's statewide targets at their December 7, 2017 joint meeting, and the Commission approved support of WisDOT's statewide targets for the MPO at its meeting on December 8, 2017.
+Targets were set for 2019, and at the statewide level include 2 percent reductions in average annual fatalities and the average annual fatality rate, as well as 5 percent reductions in average annual serious injuries, the average annual serious injury rate, and in average annual non-motorized fatalities and serious injuries.
+The Sheboygan MPO Technical and Policy Advisory Committees recommended approval of supporting WisDOT's statewide targets at their December 13, 2018 joint meeting, and the Commission approved support of WisDOT's statewide targets for the MPO at its meeting on December 14, 2018.

 Information regarding the HSIP performance targets can be found below: